j03m/j03mblog/js-exception-handling.md

     }
 ```

-Why not?

-### Well, first and foremost, try/catch is slow.
+### You might ask why?
+Well - first and foremost, try/catch is slow.

 Here is a jsperf illustrating the tax of using try/catch inside of a repetitive look: http://jsperf.com/try-catch-performance-overhead.
 While it will vary from runtime to runtime, Chrome on windows shows a 40% tax for using an uneeded try catch.

 This is also a simple case where the exception condition never occurs.
 What happens if it did?
-Or if it did fairly regularly.
+Or if it did fairly regularly?
 Look at the results from this jsperf: http://jsperf.com/try-catch-vs-normal-check.
 Here that if the failure condition is hitting, (ie we're lazily using try/catch to validate input) we end up with nearly a 100% tax.
-While the try catch in the true condition add mild overhead, the failure cases are massively expenise.
-There's no need to generate an exception here.
+While the try catch in the true condition adds mild overhead, the failure cases are massively expensive.
+There's no need to generate an exception here.  v8 also at the time of this writing won't try to optimize a function containing a try/catch.

-### Secondly, try/catch tends to lead to a lot of antipatterns
+### Secondly, try/catch tends to lead to a lot of error handling antipatterns

 These fall into a few groups: